kysely-org/kysely/site/docs/recipes/expressions.md

   .execute()
 ```

 The above helper is not very type-safe.
-The fillowing code would compile, but fail at runtime:
+The following code would compile, but fail at runtime:

 ```ts
 const bigFatFailure = await db